sugeetgoyal/NASAPicOfTheDay/README.md

 Just download and run the app in your simulator to see the app.

-There is an API key located in BaseNEtworkManager line number 17 under enum APIURL, you can replace with your key.
+There is an API key located in BaseNetworkManager line number 17 under enum APIURL, you can replace with your key.